julia-bauder/library-catalog-analysis-public/processed_files/README.md

 T: True match.
 The title in HathiTrust identified by the matching scripts is indeed the same as the title from the book catalog.

 F: False match.
-The title in HathiTrust identified by the matching scripts is clearly not the same as the title from the book catalog, *and* the correct title is included in HathiTrust.
+The title in HathiTrust identified by the matching scripts is clearly not the same as the title from the book catalog (or the matching scripts found no match at all), *and* the correct title is included in HathiTrust.

 M: The title from the book catalog cannot be found in HathiTrust.